How did you get started and how long did it take to be successful?

 It is a curse and a blessing- my overactive mind- it never stops and wears people out but is what keeps me going. ( Liz would be fussing at me for not working on “real work” as I am writing this!)

 But one thing I discovered for certain- I am a better person working for myself.

 I love all the aspects of running a business even when am whining about the same!
 I am very self motivating and I have found this is a key element for any business owner.
 You have to be able to keep not only yourself going but keep inspiring a team.
 If you cannot do this then it is really tough to make a success out of it.
 And boy some days are just freaking hard and I want to just collect a paycheck.
 But those thoughts only last for a nanosecond.
 I really do suck as an employee.

 **Think carefully about using your own name- if you want to sell it one day it becomes about you but more importantly if you have a team- most people would prefer to work for a firm with a name that is not linked to the owner- plus every job does not then need to be about you- this extends your reach greatly and allows others to take a lead.

 **Know how you work best- if you have small kids it might make sense to work at home- it just did not work for me.
 I love having a team and brainstorming and sharing ideas.
 But some people work best alone.

-In those times there was not as much support for small businesses and you had to muddle along- I am a strategic thinker so it helped- but I still could not delegate and the market was different in this time- very hard to buy direct and minimums much higher.
-I realized this was not my time for a retail shop and went back to the basics of design and worked continually to refine my skills and those of my team.
+In those days you had to muddle along- I am a strategic thinker and had much experience in this aspect of running a business from Gannett-so it helped- but I still could not delegate worth a crap then and the market was so different at this time- very hard to buy direct and minimums much higher.
+I realized eventually this was not my time for a retail shop and went back to the basics of design and worked continually to refine my skills and those of my team.

 **Retail is not a cake walk and you must have a plan, capital, a good location and good help.
 Essential.
 And that is another very hard thing- hiring.But when you get great people it is a glorious thing!